 enough to cause alarm.

-symptoms are more easily noticed and become serious enough to
+are more easily noticed and become serious enough to cause people

-cause people with AD or their family members to seek medical help.
+with AD or their family members to seek medical help.
+Forgetfulness

-Forgetfulness begins to interfere with daily activities.
-People in
+begins to interfere with daily activities.
+People in the middle

-the middle stages of AD may forget how to do simple tasks like
+stages of AD may forget how to do simple tasks like brushing their

-brushing their teeth or combing their hair.
-They can no longer
+teeth or combing their hair.
+They can no longer think clearly.
+They

-aggressive, or wander away from home.
-Eventually, patients need
+or wander away from home.
+Eventually, patients need total care.

 How is Alzheimer's Disease Diagnosed?

-An early, accurate diagnosis of AD helps patients and their
+An early, accurate diagnosis of Alzheimer's helps patients and

-families plan for the future.
-It gives them time to discuss care
+their families plan for the future.
+It gives them time to discuss

-while the patient can still take part in making decisions.
-Early
+care while the patient can still take part in making decisions.

-diagnosis will also offer the best chance to treat the symptoms of
+Early diagnosis will also offer the best chance to treat the

 Today, the only definite way to diagnose AD is to find out